-Here's everything you need to know about the new device, including how much it will cost in the UK, how you can buy the Apple TV, whether you will be able to play games on the Apple TV using your existing games controller (or joystick), and how to use headphones with the Apple TV...
+Here's everything you need to know about the new device, including how much it will cost in the UK and how you can buy the Apple TV...
+You can order here, and we have more information in the release date and UK price sections.
 Read on for more information.

 Read Next: Compete guide to the Apple TV App Store, plus how to find the best apps | How to set up the new Apple TV | New Apple TV 2015 review | New Apple TV vs old Apple TV | Best Apple TV game controllers | Best Apple TV games | Best Apple TV Apps | Things to say to Siri on the Apple TV | How to use the Siri Remote on the Apple TV

 Apple TV: When will iPlayer arrive on the Apple TV?

 When the Apple TV was first announced in September we were hopeful that finally the BBC would bring iPlayer to Apple’s set top box, other than by a workaround that allows users to stream iPlayer from their iPhone or iPad to the TV using AirPlay.

 However, our hopes were dashed when the BBC reportedly revealed to fans on Twitter that it had “no plans currently” to develop an iPlayer app for the Apple TV.
 Although weeks later, the BBC changed its' mind and announced that a BBC iPlayer app would come to the Apple TV "in coming months".
 In an article on the BBC website the company revealed that: "The catch-up app is not ready to launch alongside the revamped set top box [which is on sale now]".